- Bar clearance and tyne layout have a strong influence on a machine’s ability to cope with heavy stubble loads.

 - Consult with your agronomist regarding pre-emergent herbicides.
 Also note that you cannot band urea when using discs.

 - Standing stubble is better.
 Once you have mastered using discs, aim to cut stubble as high as possible (consider a stripper front).

 - Contact your local Vic No-Till grower who is experienced in stubble retention systems using discs for advice and trouble-shooting tips.

 Farmlink, 2013, ‘An update of stubble management and practices in southern NSW’, Stubble Management.
 Accessed at: http://www.farmlink.com.au/_literature_146390/Stubble_Management_Practices_and_Research_in_southern_NSW

-This guideline was produced by BCG as part of the GRDC Maintaining profitable farming systems with retained stubble initiative (project BWD00024 ‘Maintaining profitable farming systems with retained stubble in Victoria and Tasmania’).
+This research is being conducted by BCG and VNTFAas part of the GRDC Maintaining profitable farming systems with retained stubble initiative (project BWD00024 ‘Maintaining profitable farming systems with retained stubble in Victoria and Tasmania’).